mercadopago/devsite-docs/guides/online-payments/checkout-pro/advanced-integration.en.md

 Avoid rejected payments with our recommendations and [improve the approval process](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/account/payment-rejections).

-## Cancellations and Returns
+## Cancellations and Refunds

 ----[mla, mlm, mco, mlu, mlb, mlc]----
 Cancellations are made when the cash payment was not completed before the expiration date and the seller decides to cancel it.
-And the returns happen when the payment was made but the seller decides to cancel it totally or partially.
+Refunds happen when the payment was made but the seller decides to cancel it totally or partially.
 ------------

 ----[mpe]----
 Cancellations are made when the cash payment was not completed before the expiration date and the seller decides to cancel it.
-And the returns happen when the payment was made but the seller decides to cancel it totally.
+Refunds happen when the payment was made but the seller decides to cancel it totally.
 ------------

-You can find all the information in the [Returns and Cancellations section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/account/cancellations-and-refunds).
+You can find all the information in the [Refunds and Cancellations section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/account/cancellations-and-refunds).

 ## Manage Chargebacks